NathanBuiPDX/CS465P/hw1/_instructions.md

 homework	git@github.com:caterinasworld/fullstack-homework.git (push)
 ```

-3. Navigate to your GitHub account and create a new **private repo**, i.e. student-repo-fullstack.
+3. Navigate to your GitHub account and create a public repository, i.e. student-repo-fullstack.

    Important: Do not create a README file.
 There’s already one in the repository you have cloned.